sacharias/deep-learning-models/README.md

 # deep-learning-models
 Implementations of various deep learning models, mainly in PyTorch.

-Note to self:
-- Write small information text about each model.

 Models:
 - [ ] Multilayer percetron
     - [X] Basic